 Ex-BJD minister Samir Dash joins BJP

+Bhubaneswar: In a boost to the BJP in Odisha, BJD Nimapara MLA Samir Ranjan Dash on Sunday joined the saffron party after quitting the regional...

-Former minister and three-time BJD MLA Samir Ranjan Dash on Sunday joined the BJP after quitting the regional outfit.
+Bhubaneswar: In a boost to the BJP in Odisha, BJD Nimapara MLA Samir Ranjan Dash on Sunday joined the saffron party after quitting the regional outfit.
+The BJP Odisha unit president Manmohan Samal, party’s Odisha in-charge Vijay Pal Singh Tomar and other leaders welcomed Dash at the party headquarters here.

-Bhubaneswar: Former minister and three-time BJD MLA Samir Ranjan Dash on Sunday joined the BJP after quitting the regional outfit.
-Dash was unhappy after being denied a party ticket to contest the 2024 Assembly elections.
+Dash had earlier in the day resigned from the BJD.
+The three-time legislator was annoyed after being denied a party ticket to contest the 2024 Assembly elections.

 ‘’I have joined the BJP after losing confidence in the BJD leadership.
 I will ensure that BJP candidate Pravati Parida wins elections in Nimapara Assembly segment,’’ Dash told reporters.